hexaxsoftwares/houx.js/README.md

 ## HexaxJs
-### Hexax : The Transparent Web Renderer for perfectionists
+### Hexax : The Transparent Web framework for perfectionists

 ### Welcome to hexax documentation